q-pratz-chem/python-package-best-practices/_episodes/05-package-structure.md

 When all of our code was in a single module, we could simply reference the dictionary by name and use it.
 However, we have now moved `atom_colors` and `atomic_weights` into a separate module.
 In order to reference the dictionaries in `visualize.py`, we need to import them using an import statement.
-This is an intra-package import, meaning that we are importing modules from within our packages to other imports in our package (see intra package imports [here](https://docs.python.org/3/tutorial/modules.html))
+This is an intra-package import, meaning that we are importing modules from within our packages to other imports in our package (see intra-package imports [here](https://docs.python.org/3/tutorial/modules.html))

 ````{tab-set-code}